Last updated November 2020: New picks have been added to this buying guide. Prices and links have also been updated to reflect current availability.

 Best for the Beach

 While you technically could use many of the blankets on this list to hang at the beach, you shouldn’t.
 Sand is more invasive than dirt and dust, it gets on anything and once it does, it will stay there until the end of time.
 If you’re a dedicated beach-goer, it’s smart to have a dedicated beach blanket.
-Slowtide has nailed beach style with its line of printed towels and its blankets are up to snuff too.
-Made with Turkish-style chambray fabric, the Chico is big enough for a group outing, and it’ll beat that old sheet you were planning to use any day.
+Nomadix has nailed beach style with its line of printed blankets that feature a soft chamois-style top and a hardier water-repellent bottom.
+As its name implies, Nomadix imagined this for festivals, but its sand-proof properties make it ideal for the seaside too.